DZOZ-DTV: Analog-to-digital conversion

 On March 1, 2017, Light Network became the first television network in the Philippines to fully abandon analog transmissions and transition to digital broadcasting.
 The analog signal for Channel 33 was permanently shut down on the night of February 28, 2017, by then-chief engineer Antonio Soriano, marking the country's shift to all-digital television.
 The station immediately switched to its digital signal on the same frequency for post-transition operations.

 In January 2022, the National Telecommunications Commission (NTC) granted ZOE Broadcasting Network provisional authority to utilize UHF Channel 20 as a single-frequency network (SFN) channel.
 Upon activation, DZOE-TV (A2Z) began using its second subchannel as a backup relay for DZOZ-DTV (Light TV) within Metro Manila to enhance signal coverage.

-On October 10, 2025, DZOZ-DTV's feed and broadcast output switched to the 16:9 widescreen format.
+On December 15, 2025, DZOZ-DTV's feed and broadcast output switched to the 16:9 widescreen format to coincide with the launch of its refreshed logo.